 One of the new restaurants of University Square was Mr. Gatti's (opening 1974), which had the tagline of "The best pizza in town (Honest)", and by all accounts, it was a decent pizza place.
 It had two levels, cold beer, and, as the ad above indicates, did have live entertainment (like a pre-fame Lyle Lovett).
-For nearly two decades, Mr. Gatti's thrived.
+For nearly two decades, Mr. Gatti's thrived at 107 College Avenue.

-The "pizzamat", as indicated above, was a take-out pizza and beer building and had the address of 817 University Drive.
-It was roughly where the little drive-through ATM (First National Bank?) which was Mt.
+The "pizzamat" (817 University Drive), as indicated above, was a take-out pizza and beer building and had the address of 817 University Drive.
+It is now the home of the little drive-through ATM (First National Bank?) which was Mt.
 Aggie Snow Cones in the late 1980s and early 1990s.
 The pizzamat replaced, and had the same address as the "Rao Drive Inn", an extremely cool looking drive-in straight out of the 1950s, was closed and torn down in the early part of the 1970s.

 Edit 1/16/14: Added opening date, will make another update when Gattiland article is added.

 2/14/14: link added